Zandercraft/ZCBlockProt/README.md

 Developing
 ----------

-Looking to integrate your plugin with ArchBlock?
-Take a look at [the developer documentation](https://github.com/TheArchives/ArchBlock/wiki/Development) for more information.
+Looking to integrate your plugin with ZCBlockProt?
+ZCBlockProt maintains API-compatibility with ArchBlock.
+Take a look at [the developer documentation of ArchBlock](https://github.com/TheArchives/ArchBlock/wiki/Development) for more information.